Records Center (Hennepin)

 Judgment Search

 You may request a civil judgment search in person at the Judgments Office, or by filling out and sending us a Judgment Record Search Form.
 There is a $5 fee for each name searched and certified.
+You may also search for judgements using the Minnesota Court Records Online (MCRO) - Judgement Search tool.

 Q: How can I find records for other courts in Minnesota?